Tarsorrhaphy

 Tarsorrhaphy is a surgical procedure in which the eyelids are partially sewn together to narrow the eyelid opening.

-It may be done to protect the cornea in cases of corneal exposure, as a treatment for Graves' ophthalmopathy, Möbius syndrome or after corneal graft surgery.
+It may be done to protect the cornea in cases of corneal exposure, as a treatment for proptosis (eye protrusion), for example, Graves' ophthalmopathy, Möbius syndrome and other conditions which cause eyelid paralysis.
+It is also done to allow or promote corneal healing in cases of corneal injuries and lesions.
 The procedure is performed on the corner of the eyelid opening.
+Tarsorrhaphy may be temporary or permanent.